 The series is intended as a forum for the publication of outstanding scholarly contributions that strive systematically to involve legal practitioners in the research, thinking, and theorizing about the search for justice and the accommodation of diversity in contemporary pluralistic societies.
 It focuses on applied legal anthropology, giving equal weight both to an anthropologically informed understanding of diversity of normative orders (often existing side-by-side within a single state system) and to the practical, pragmatic experience and concerns of legal practitioners (judges, lawyers, legal services representatives, etc.) who, in their daily practice, confront the phenomenon of ‘internormativity’ – situations where different normative logics come into contact (and often conflict) with one another – and the resulting need for state legal systems to accommodate this diversity.

-Katrin Seidel, Hatem Elliesie
+Edited By Katrin Seidel, Hatem Elliesie

 June 29, 2020

 African legal realities reflect an intertwining of transnational, regional, and local normative frameworks, institutions, and practices that challenge the idea of the sovereign territorial state.
 This book analyses the novel constellations of governance actors and conditions under which they ...

 This book presents an ethnography of dispute processing by non-state forums and actors in rural India.
 As such it sheds light on a much neglected and contested topic.
 Arising in the context of recent legal and political debates that question the legitimacy of non-state actors engaged in dispute ...

 Edited By Marie-Claire Foblets, Michele Graziadei, Alison Dundes Renteln